 Why this is a good thing for marketers, creators, and businesses

 This isn’t just a good thing, it’s a great move by Instagram for everyone involved.

 Users get more engaging feeds as they will be shown content they’re not interested in less.

 Creators, marketers, businesses, etc. will have a more engaged audience.
 This will result in their posts performing better, which then will cause them to have a more widespread reach, resulting in new followers that are more likely to maintain the account engagement.

 Additionally, because account following will be more engaged (albeit possibly lower), creators and influencers may be able to attain higher fees when working with brands, thanks to the higher engagement factors.

-Of course, Instagram themselves, stand to benefit as well.
-Users that are more engaged will stay for longer on the platform, allowing for more ad placement in Stories and User feeds.
+Of course, Instagram itself stands to benefit as well.
+More engaged users will stay for longer on the platform, allowing for more ad placement in Stories and User feeds.

-Whilst the benefits of losing followers that are not engaging with our content are great, nobody actually enjoys losing followers.
+Whilst the benefits of losing followers who are not engaging with our content are great, nobody enjoys losing followers.

 What can we do about this?